SimranaSinha/Masters-Project-FDA/README.md

 1. Understanding the data provided for the project
 2. Investigating whether permutation entropy and complexity method is reliable in differentiating heavy drinking vs. sober cases

+**Project 3**
+**Mapping the Landscape of Generative AI Research through Web of Science**

+In the rapidly evolving field of generative artificial intelligence (AI), identifying key research themes and understanding their interconnections is crucial for academics, practitioners, and policy makers.
+This project aims to utilize the comprehensive Web of Science (WoS) database to search for publications related to generative AI.
+Through an analytical approach focused on keyword co-occurrence networks derived from author keywords, we will map the intellectual structure and identify the core themes and trends in generative AI research

+**Tasks**
+1. Comprehensive Literature Retrieval: Leverage the Web of Science database to systematically search for and retrieve publications related to generative AI.
+This will involve defining a set of search terms that effectively capture the scope of generative AI, including but not limited to terms like "generative adversarial networks", “generative AI”
+2. Keyword Co-Occurrence Network Analysis: Build a keyword co-occurrence network from the author keywords associated with the retrieved publications.
+This network will visually represent how different research themes in generative AI are interconnected, highlighting the most frequently mentioned and central keywords.
+3. Identification of Key Research Themes: Analyze the keyword co-occurrence network using the weighted network analysis.
+This will help in understanding the focus areas of current research and predicting future trends.
+4. Use the “Web of Science ” Portal via Snell Library to collect data